Paperback | $16.95 Trade | £11.95 | ISBN: 9780262527590 | 352 pp. | 6 x 9 in | 50 b&w photos| February 2015

 America's Assembly Line

 The assembly line—developed at the Ford Motor Company in 1913 for the mass production of Model Ts—first created and then served an expanding mass market.
-It inspired fiction, paintings, photographs, comedy, cafeteria layouts, and cookie-cutter suburban housing.
-It also transformed industrial labor and provoked strikes and union drives.
-During World War II and the Cold War, it was often seen as a bastion of liberty and capitalism.
-By 1980, Japan had reinvented the assembly line as a system of “lean manufacturing”; American industry reluctantly adopted this new approach.
+It also transformed industrial labor.
+By 1980, Japan had reinvented the assembly line as a system of “lean manufacturing”; American industry reluctantly adopted the new approach.
 Nye describes this evolution and the new global landscape of increasingly automated factories, with fewer industrial jobs in America and questionable working conditions in developing countries.
 A century after Ford’s pioneering innovation, the assembly line continues to evolve toward more sustainable manufacturing.

 About the Author

 David E. Nye is Professor of American Studies at the Danish Institute of Advanced Study at the University of Southern Denmark.
 He is the author of Technology Matters: Questions to Live With and When the Lights Went Out: A History of Blackouts in America, both published by the MIT Press, and other books.

 “Nye's fascinating book deserves a wide readership”—Howard Segal, Times Higher Education

 “Nye's beautifully written interpretation covers so much ground that historians of technology, labor, business, international economics, and American culture will all find it an invaluable resource, offering new reasons to appreciate the hundred-year history of the assembly line.”—Amy Sue Bix, American Historical Review